jrendel/LD27/README.md

 My game for the 27th Ludum Dare 48 hour game competition!

 Be warned, there's A LOT of nasty hard coding going on in here!
-I only had 48 hours, what can I say :)
+I only had 48 hours, what can I say :) Be prepared for lots of magic numbers!

 Also I have been focused solely on Objective C and the Xcode environment for 2 years, so my code formatting is a mix of what I am used to, and matching what MonoDevelop generates.